batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/linked_list/README.md

         6. `deleteValue`:  delete a node with the given value from the linked list.
         7. `get_kth_value`: takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.
         8. `zipLists`: takes two linked lists as arguments.
 Zip the two linked lists together into one so that the nodes alternate between the two lists.
+        9. `reverseList`: takes a linked list and returns its reverse.

 **User acceptance tests** are included with the following test cases: